shimoura/human-multi-area-model/README.md

 ### Configuration

 Create a `config.yaml` file inside the repository's main directory.
-An example is shown in `config_blaustein.yaml`.
+An example is shown in `config_jureca.yaml`.
+Please note that the NEST path should be given as: `<path_to_NEST_installation>/install/`.
 If running in a cluster, you also have to define the cluster configurations on `cluster.json` file.
+An example is given as well, but you should modify it accordingly with your cluster configuration.

 **NOTE**: the current version of the code has no downscaling factor to run a smaller version of the network, which limits its usage on a local computer.
 This will be implemented in a future version.